Glassandra/ChatVite/README.md

 4. Open your browser and navigate to `http://localhost:3000`.

+5. Use a firebase account to make an firebase.jsx file with api.

 ## Usage

 - Sign up or log in to access the chat application.